philippmoehl/ml-lifecycle/README.md

 Description
 -----------------
 Predict plant health based on an image using deep learning.
+App is availbale at [philippmoehl-plant-disease-app-zgrf0b.streamlit.app/](https://philippmoehl-plant-disease-app-zgrf0b.streamlit.app/).
+If you want to run the app locally, or develop on top of it refer to the next sections.

 Installation